I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-ketestspinlock.md

 <p><b>KeTestSpinLock</b> returns <b>FALSE</b> if the spin lock is currently being held.
 Otherwise, it returns <b>TRUE</b>.</p>

 ## -remarks
 <p>This routine enables the caller that is running at a low IRQL to test the spin lock.
 If <b>KeTestSpinLock</b> returns <b>TRUE</b>, the caller can try to acquire the spin lock with a high probability of immediate success.</p>

 <p>This routine neither raises nor lowers the IRQL, and it never acquires the spin lock.</p>

-<p>For more information about spin locks, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff563830">Spin Locks</a>.</p>

-<p>This routine enables the caller that is running at a low IRQL to test the spin lock.
-If <b>KeTestSpinLock</b> returns <b>TRUE</b>, the caller can try to acquire the spin lock with a high probability of immediate success.</p>

-<p>This routine neither raises nor lowers the IRQL, and it never acquires the spin lock.</p>